vitwit/cada/docs/spawn.md

 2.Configuration constants.

-After the imports, declare the constant variables required by `availblob`.
+After the imports, declare the constant variables required by `avail-da-module`.

 ```sh
 const (